 - Add the cubed bread to the pot, and sauté for an additional 5 minutes until bread begins to brown.

-- To the Soup pot, add the tomatoes, spinach, vegetable stock, white wine and remainder of spices to the pot and bring to a boil.
+- To the Soup pot, add the tomatoes, vegetable stock, white wine and remainder of spices to the pot and bring to a boil.
 Simmer uncovered for 45 minutes.

 - Whisk the soup roughly for a few minutes (or pulse with an immersion blender for a few seconds) and enjoy with a drizzle of olive oil and extra fresh basil before serving.